Arty2/onion/README.md

 - Sidenotes (marginalia) inspired by [Tufte CSS](https://edwardtufte.github.io/tufte-css/).
 Collapsible on mobile.
 - “Gadget” column which provides:
     + “Return to top” button.
-    + “Toggle dark / light theme” button.
-Has no memory.
+    + Toggle between pre-set themes, or between dark / light scheme.
     + Abbreviations and external links display “tooltips” when a `title=""` attribute is provided.
 The title text must have at least one space.
 - Easily themable with [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 Readily provided themes can be set in `config.yaml` .
 - Three font options to be combined with themes: 1. serif (default) 2. sans-serif 3. monospaced.